This fruit is healthy for humans, but can dogs eat plums? Read this guide before you share this juicy fruit with your pup.

 After writing an entire guide about dogs and prunes, I knew writing about fresh and ripe plums was a very important topic to cover.
 Plums have less fiber and sugar than prunes, so can dogs eat them?
 Keep reading and find out how safe they are (and what to watch out for).

-For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating prunes.
+For ultimate pet safety, please ask your veterinarian any questions you have regarding your dog eating plums.

 - Can Dogs Eat Plums